majek/idea/site/025-fluxcapacitor/main.md

 real    0m0.056s
 ```

-For the curious: the complexity of sleep search on
+For the curious: the complexity of sleep sort on
 fluxcapacitor is `O(n^2)`.

 Advanced usage